Posture is a critical component of the human condition

 Everyone Can Improve Their Posture Regardless of Age or Physical Activity Level

 Our bodies were meant to be balanced, front to back, side to side, and top to bottom.
-We need to work with our body not against it.
-With movement, all the muscles, joints, and bones are supposed to work like a symphony - each doing their job and contributing to the overall quality of the motion.
+With movement, all muscles, joints, and bones are supposed to work like a symphony - each doing their job and contributing to the overall quality of the motion.

 1. Assess your posture.
 Have someone take a front and side view of you, like the ones shown above.
 You will be able to see the issues.
 While you're at it, do the same for your spouse, kids, your parents.

 2. Check out this quick guide to aligning your spine.

 3. When working out spend as much time on your back muscles (lats, lower traps, glutes) as you do on your chest and abs.

 4. Check out YouTube exercise videos.
 Particularly for the lats, lower traps, teres muscle, and glutes.

 5. Change your habits.
 Be aware of your posture, try to ALWAYS stand and sit up tall.

 6. Make good posture a PRIORITY.
 You will be glad you did!

 Remember, doing something about your posture is much better than doing nothing.
 It takes time and effort but you will be rewarded by seeing and feeling NEW AND AWESOME POSTURE!